Mini Docs

 How to write them?

-1. You should have a single starting point - /single-starting-point
+1. Create a single starting point

 Short game design document - sbgames.org/sbgames2013/proceedings/artedesign/15-dt-paper_SGDD.pdf